ContactNet: Online Multi-Contact Planning for Acyclic Legged Robot Locomotion: Results

 In this section, we evaluate the reliability of our \gls{mpc} scheme to navigate unstructured environments with various terrain constraints.
 We generate a terrain of 1.5x0.5 $\mathrm{m}$ by placing 300 squares 5x5 $\mathrm{cm}$.
-Starting from a number of $n$ = 50 till $n$ = 120 (17 \% - 37 \%), we randomly remove $n$ blocks and evaluate the success rate for both the walk and trot setups (see Fig. \ref{fig:solo}) with a reference velocity of 0.05 $\mathrm{m/s}$ in the X direction.
-For each $n$ we performed 100 different trials.
-A trial is considered successful if all the four legs of the robot overcome the last block.
-In addition we also repeat the navigation task for the two gaits with Gaussian noise applied to joint velocity measurement.
+Starting from a number of $n$ = 50 till $n$ = 100 (17 \% - 33 \%), we randomly remove $n$ terrain patches and evaluate the success rate for both the walk and trot setups (see Fig. \ref{fig:solo}) with a reference velocity of 0.05 $\mathrm{m/s}$ in the X direction.
+For each $n$ we performed 100 different attempts, changing the terrain configuration.
+A trial is considered successful if the robot reaches the last terrain patch.
+In addition we also repeat the navigation task for the two gaits with Gaussian noise (zero mean, 0.01 variance) applied to joint velocity measurement.
 This is performed to validate the robustness of the approach in conditions closer to the real robot.
 The results are shown in Fig. \ref{fig:random}.

 The ContactNet has a high rate of success for both gaits, while, as expected, the walk guarantees better performance due to its intrinsic stability.
 The addition of noise does not cause a significant reduction in performance.
 This suggests that our framework would reliably work on a real robot.
-Note that the ContactNet remains robust to noise even though it was not trained for it, as is commonly done using domain randomizing techniques.
-Further, no assumptions are made on how blocks are removed to guarantee that a real feasible path exists.
+Note that the ContactNet remains robust to noise even though it was not trained for it, as is commonly done using domain randomizing techniques~\cite{Tobin17}.
+Further, no assumptions are made on how terrain patches are removed to guarantee that a real feasible path exists.